End-to-End Learning on 3D Protein Structure for Interface Prediction: Method

 \section{Method}

-Due to the hierarchical and regular structure of proteins, as well as the wealth of data available for the protein interface prediction, we selected a three-dimensional convolutional neural network as SASNet's underlying model (Figure \ref{fig:ip}F).
-We first focus on how to represent our pairs of amino acids in order to provide them to our network.
-For each amino acid, we encode its surrounding atomic neighborhood of $n$ atoms as $\sA^n$ --- a region of 3D space centered around its alpha-carbon which we call a "surfacelet."
+Due to the homogeneous, local, and hierarchical structure of proteins, we selected a three-dimensional convolutional neural network as SASNet's underlying model (Figure \ref{fig:ip}F).
+We first focus on how to represent our pairs of amino acids and their surrounding environments in order to provide them to our network.
+For each amino acid in a protein, we encode all atoms of that protein within a box centered on the alpha-carbon of that amino acid --- a region of 3D space that we call a "surfacelet."
 This encodes all structural data local to this central alpha-carbon that is provided in a given PDB structure.

-To create a dense, three-dimensional, and fixed-size representation of the input, we choose to voxelize the space (Figure \ref{fig:ip}D).
+To create a dense, three-dimensional, and fixed-size representation of the input, we choose to voxelize this space (Figure \ref{fig:ip}D).
 For each surfacelet, we lay down a grid centered on the alpha carbon of the amino acid, and record in each voxel the presence or absence of a given atom.
-To ensure that at most one atom can occur in each voxel, while also keeping the input representation from getting too large, we chose a voxel resolution of 1Å.
-A fourth dimension is used to encode the element type of the atom, using 4 channels for carbon, oxygen, nitrogen, and sulfur, the most commonly found atoms in protein structure.
+A fourth dimension is used to encode the element type of the atom, using 4 channels for carbon, oxygen, nitrogen, and sulfur, the most commonly found atoms in protein structure (note that hydrogens are typically not resolved in experimental structures).
 In order to build in a notion of rotational invariance, each training example is randomly rotated, every time it is seen, across the 3 axes of rotation.
 At test time, we perform 20 random rotations for each example and average the predictions.